Comma-free code

 A comma-free code is block code in which no concatenation of two code words contains a valid code word that overlaps both.

 Comma-free codes are also known as self-synchronizing block codes because no synchronization is required to find the beginning of a code word.

+In the literature, the requirement that all code words have to have the same length is sometimes dropped, resulting in the same class as self-synchronizing codes, see Self-synchronizing code.